-Well it’s been one month since my first backyard makeover update and it’s been about one month since we’ve actually made any building progress.
-I have loads of photos of the quick demolition/construction for you as well as our current reality check of our ADU Building Experience.
+Well it’s been one month since I shared our ADU plans and it’s been about one month since we’ve actually made any building progress.
+I have loads of photos of the quick demolition/construction for you as well as our current reality check of our backyard ADU Building Experience.

 I’ll let you read the post on our backyard ADU plans to find out how many delays we went through just to get started on the backyard update.